Electricity at the macroscale and its microscopic origins: Single particle states

 The Bloch states are an orthonormal basis for the $\hilbert$-representation of $n$ and, by symmetry, there are the same number of Bloch state centers in each primitive unit cell of the crystal.
-Therefore, we could use Eq.~\ref{eqn:Jsimple} to calculate $\Jconv$ from the velocities of their centers in one particular primitive cell.
-However, although this would yield the correct value of $\Jconv$, because the Bloch functions are delocalized, this mapping of the density onto a set of point charges is conceptually inconsistent with the mapping envisaged in Sec.~\ref{section:discrete}.
+Therefore we could use Eq.~\ref{eqn:Jsimple} to calculate $\Jconv$ from the velocities of their centers in one particular primitive cell.
+Although this would yield the correct value of $\Jconv$, because the Bloch functions are delocalized, this mapping of the density onto a set of point charges is conceptually inconsistent with the mapping envisaged in Sec.~\ref{section:discrete}.
 There we assumed a mapping of the charge density, ${\rhom=-e n}$, onto charge packets of microscopic widths, rather than delocalized distributions.
-Therefore, let us seek a localized basis for the $\hilbert(t)$-representation of ${n(x;\zeta(t))}$.